wmckeever/hacker-snooze/README.md

 entrepreneurship.
 It is run by Paul Graham's investment fund and startup incubator, Y Combinator."_ - Wikipedia

-The documentation for this API is available here: https://github.com/HackerNews/API#items
+**The documentation for the Hacker News API is available here: https://github.com/HackerNews/API**.

+A great first step in tackling this project would be to read through the documentation starting at the "Items" section.

 ## Requirements